 9 am to 9:45 am is creative mind and friendship building time:

-When art campers arrive, they sit and spend this time talking to each other while working on warming up their right brains by creating original drawings with 28 color Sharpie markers on museum quality bristol paper.
+When art campers arrive, they sit with kids their own age and spend this time talking to each other while working on warming up their right brains by creating original drawings with 28 color Sharpie markers on museum quality bristol paper.
 The rules of this all week Sharpie drawing exercise are:

-1) Each student must draw at least 20 original characters by putting two unlike things together for instance; combine in some way a and the Transamerica building and an an alligator or an astronaut and a pickle).
+1) Each student must draw at least 20 original characters by putting two unlike things together for instance; combine in some way a lady bug and the Transamerica building or an astronaut and a pickle!).